Edula23/crime-investigation-system/README.md

 # Overview

 The Crime Investigation and Case Management System is a C++ application designed to streamline the management of crime cases within law enforcement agencies.
-This system provides a centralized platform for storing and managing crime-related data, facilitating task assignment, progress monitoring, and inter-departmental coordination.It enables users to report crimes, monitor their status, and facilitate investigations through a user-friendly interface backed by a MySQL database.
+This system provides a centralized platform for storing and managing crime-related data, facilitating task assignment, progress monitoring, and inter-departmental coordination.It enables users to report crimes, monitor their status, and facilitate investigations through a user-friendly interface backed by a MySQL database.By digitizing case records, this system addresses the challenges of traditional paper-based methods, ensuring secure and organized access to critical crime data.